• Home

 This wormwood poisons the fresh water supply over 1/3 of the earth.
 Imagine nothing but bitter and poisonous water coming from your faucet and every faucet and well within hundreds of miles.
 How long would the bottled water last, minutes?
 Every vending machine, ice machine, restaurant and truck that had something to drink would be looted in no time at all.

-Note: Russian word for wormwood is Chernobyl.
+Note: Russian word Chernobyl means wormwood.
 The Russian nuke plant that melted down in 1986 was in Chernobyl.
 This was an interesting note if you were studying prophecy in 1986.

 Revelation 8:12